 How I drive traffic to my blog

-If someone had told me when I first started blogging that I would be at almost 90,000 sessions a month in less than a year and a half, I would have probably laughed at them.
+If someone had told me when I first started blogging that I would be at over 200,000 sessions a month in less than two years, I would have probably laughed at them.

 Yet here we are.

 I know that 200,000 blog sessions aren’t a ton compared to some bigger bloggers, but it definitely is a way bigger number than I thought I would reach, especially this fast!